-However, by getting educated about what predatory lending is, who predatory lending companies target, and how to avoid predatory lending practices, you could have a better chance of protecting yourself from their tactics.
+However, by getting educated about what predatory lending is, who is targeted, and how to avoid predatory practices, you could have a better chance of protecting yourself from their tactics.

-While there is no official, legal predatory lending definition, most critics when asked “what is predatory lending?” would say that those lenders:
+While there is no official, legal definition, most critics when asked “what is predatory lending?” would say that those lenders:

 - Have unfair and abusive loan terms for borrowers

-- Offer unreasonably high interest rates that can range from 35%–400%
+- Offer unreasonably high interest rates that can range from 35% to 400%

 - Leave a borrower in a worse financial position than when they took out the loan